SheeshKreesh/cnn-vit-robustness-ham10000/README.md

 ## Citation
 If you use this code, please cite:
-[Your Name] et al. "Architectural Robustness to Image Quality Degradation in Dermatological Disease Classification."
+[Shirish Arora] et al. "Architectural Robustness to Image Quality Degradation in Dermatological Disease Classification."
 [Journal/arXiv], 2025.

 ## AI Disclosure
 Code development and literature search were assisted by Claude (Anthropic).
 All experimental design, analysis, and writing were performed by the authors.